 What you should look for in online chat therapy

-If you are going to try out online chat therapy you want to make sure that you are contacting a reputable company that has licensed therapist.
-These types of sessions will still come at a cost, but it's much lower than an in-person setting would be.
+If you are going to try out online chat therapy you want to make sure that you are contacting a reputable company that has licensed online therapists.
+Sessions with an online therapist are more cost efficient in most cases than in-office therapy sessions.

-Make sure that you do a little research to find out what the qualifications are of the therapists that are working for the site.
+Make sure that you do a little research to find out what the qualifications are of the therapists that are working for the site to get matched with the online therapist that works best for you.
 You may also want to find an option that allows you to work with someone that has similar beliefs as you instead of just assigning you to a random person.
 Or, if you prefer to work with a male or female therapist this should be an option that you can specify.

 As long as you are working with a licensed and experienced therapist you should be getting the exact same results that you would get from an in-person appointment.
 Make sure that you ask any questions before you get started to make sure that you are comfortable moving forward.
-It's important to be comfortable when reaching out for help or else you aren't going to invest yourself in the chat sessions or appointments like you need to in order to benefit.
+It's important to be comfortable when reaching out for help or else you aren't going to invest yourself in the chat sessions or appointments like you need to in order to benefit therapy people understand!

 There is no real reason, apart from the convenience of the therapists themselves, for scheduling therapy appointments in an hour or half-hour blocks.
-Some clients will prefer shorter sessions, while others can benefit from longer ones, both of which become much easier to arrange online.
+Some clients will prefer shorter sessions or texting therapy, while others can benefit from longer online therapy sessions.
+Texting therapy sessions and full-length online therapy sessions can be easily scheduled online.
 Text exchanges can be sent back and forth at any time, allowing both parties time to think about their responses and review the history of their communication.

 In addition, online counseling services can work with a number of specialists and refer a patient to appropriate help as needed.
-In the real world, a patient with dual diagnosis-type problems, who might benefit from counselors experienced in both areas, might need to go through a lengthy process of referrals, selecting a new therapist and building rapport with him, while an online environment allows all of this to be accomplished with the touch of a button.
+In the real world, a patient with dual diagnosis-type problems, who might benefit from counselors experienced in both areas, might need to go through a lengthy process of referrals, selecting a new therapist and building rapport with him, while an online therapy environment provides this with the click of a button.

 While online therapy chat will never replace physically present counselors in, for example, an inpatient environment, its wider reach opens many new avenues for the treatment of mental health issues.
-This innovative approach is certainly here to stay, and it is time for a wider conversation on how its benefits can be incorporated into other, more conventional courses of treatment.
+Online therapy is here to stay.
+It's time for a wider conversation on how online therapy benefits can be incorporated into other, more conventional courses of treatment.